illi4/stock-screener/README.md

 #### Usage
 - Run `main.py --h` to view context help
-- To update the stocks list, run `main.py --update -exchange=all`.
+- To update the stocks list, run `main.py --update -exchange=asx`.
 It is recommended to run this daily prior to scanning.
-For asx, run `main.py --update -exchange=asx`
-- To scan and shortlist, run `main.py --scan -exchange=all` (replace with asx if needed).
+- To scan and shortlist, run `main.py --scan -exchange=asx`.
 - To simulate scanning as of a particular date, use the `-date` parameter (the format is `YYYY-MM-DD`).
 - Helper scripts (note: requires configuring Google credentials in order to work, not updated to the new format yet):
    - `monitor.py` to run daily to check whether the exit condition was hit for active entries.
    - `paperfill.py` to run daily to fill in the values for paper trade entries automatically.
    - `simulator.py` simulates outcomes per the spreadsheet.
-Note that `simulator_legacy.py` script works with the older 21 R&D spreadsheet.
+   - `simulator_legacy.py` works with the older 21 R&D spreadsheet and also has an optional argument `--market` which would include market MA200/MA10 conditions when running simulation **in the tp mode**.
+- The monitor would notify:
+  - when the close for a position is below MA10
+  - when the market switches to the bearish mode (market below MA200 with MA10 decreasing) as a trigger to close all open positions

 #### Settings
 See `libs/settings.py` for settings: